Color Mixing Tutorial

 Are you looking for a specific color that doesn't quite match anything from our line?
 Why not play around with mixing your own colors!

 In this tutorial we'll show you how to mix tints, shades, tones, and colors.
-If you'd rather watch a video, we also have a video tutorial available towards the bottom of the page!

 Let’s start with mixing Tints.
 A tint is basically a lighter version of a color; tints are also called pastels.
 We can mix a tint by adding Simplicity to the base color.
 Simplicity is our pure white color.
 Say, for example, you are looking for a nice light apple green.
 You’ll start with some Simplicity and add a bit of Luscious Lime.
 Can you see what a pretty light green color this is?